agnos-ai/reactive-sparql/README.md

 * `InsertGraphFromModel(graphModel: Model, graphUri: Option[URI])`: inserts an in-memory RDF Model
 * `InsertGraphFromPath(filePath: Path, graphUri: Option[URI], format: RDFFormat)`: inserts the contents of the specified file in the given RDF format.
-* `InsertGraphFromURL(url: URL, graphUri: Option[URI], format: RDFFormat)`: inserts the contents of the file behind the specified HTTP URL in the given RDF format.
+* `InsertGraphFromURL(url: URL, format: RDFFormat, graphUri: Option[URI])`: inserts the contents of the file behind the specified HTTP URL in the given RDF format.

 All the operations above return a `GraphStoreResponse` which contains the success status of the operation and a optional model (for `GetGraph()` queries only)
 ```scala